aiprasad/TestMC/index.md

 ### THE FIVE FINGERS OF SELF-DIRECTION

-1. What did I notice about my first attempt at reading this script?
-2. What did I like?
-3. What didn’t I like?
-4. What am I going to change in my second attempt at reading this script?
-5. How am I going to change it?

 ### COMMUNICATION TRIANGLE

 In any communication, there are three factors and two forces at play:

-### The Three Corners of the Communication Triangle:

-1. You
-2. The Other Person
-3. The Shared Environment

-### Two Forces:

-1. Guiding Force
-2. Driving Force

 Q: How might we apply our understanding of The Communication Triangle as we discover our inner voice?